varunnmenon/FundMF/README.md

 # FundMF
-A basic mutual fund App using Flutter
+A basic mutual fund App developed using Flutter and Dart.